edwinzhng/htn-challenge/README.md

 * Gauge interest in activities based on number of people who add events to their personal queue
 * Seeing what events other people are going to
 * Filter events by most popular
+* Different buttons to directly filter each tag
 * Clicking on a location creates a pop-up map with directions
 * Export personal schedule to Google Calendar etc.
 * Search bar suggestions
 * Draggable cards
+* More vibrant card UI
+* Automatically delete events that are over
+* Display the time until the next event

 ## Performance fixes